-Under the Workers’ Compensation Law (for most states), most individuals providing services to a for-profit business will be deemed an employee of that business and therefore must be covered by the employer for workers’ compensation insurance.
-This applies unless those services are specifically excluded as employment under the WCL.
+Under the Workers’ Compensation Law (for most states), most individuals providing services to a for-profit business will be deemed an employee of that business and, therefore, must be covered by the employer for workers’ compensation insurance.
+This applies unless those services are expressly excluded as employment under the WCL.

 Many factors are used to decide whether an individual is an employee under the Workers’ Compensation Law.
-If a business meets any of the criteria listed below, and the individual hired does not meet the criteria listed under independent contractors, or the services rendered are not specifically exempted as employment under the WCL, then that business must obtain a workers’ compensation insurance policy.
+Suppose a business meets any of the criteria listed below.
+The individual hired does not meet the requirements listed under independent contractors, or the services rendered are not explicitly exempted as employment under the WCL.
+In that case, that business must obtain a workers’ compensation insurance policy.

 The factors that are considered to determine whether an individual is an employee within the meaning of the WCL and thus must be provided with workers’ compensation insurance coverage by the employer include:

-Character of Work Is the Same as Employer – Work being done that is consistent with the primary work performed by the hiring business indicates that the labor is being done by an employee.
-Work done by a person that is different than the primary work of the hiring business may indicate the task is being performed by an independent contractor.
+The character of Work Is the Same as Employer – Work being done consistent with the preliminary work performed by the hiring business indicates that an employee is doing the labor.
+Work done by a person different from the primary job of the hiring business may tell an independent contractor is performing the task.
 (For example, someone installing shingles for a roofer is generally considered the employee of that roofer.
-Conversely, a plumber hired on a one time basis to fix a broken pipe for a retail store owner is generally considered an independent contractor,)
+Conversely, a plumber hired on a one-time basis to fix a broken pipe for a retail store owner is usually considered an independent contractor)

-Furnishing Equipment/Materials – A business providing the equipment and/or materials used by people in performing the work tends to indicate an employer-employee relationship.
+Furnishing Equipment/Materials – A business providing the equipment and materials used by people in performing the work indicates an employer-employee relationship.

-Right to Hire/Fire – A business retaining the authority to hire and fire the individuals performing the work indicates an employee is performing the work.
-An independent contractor retains a degree of control over the time when the work is to be accomplished and is not subject to be discharged by the hiring entity because of the method he chooses to use in performing the work.
-Naturally, an independent contractor’s services may be terminated if the services rendered do not meet contractual requirements,)
+Right to Hire/Fire – A business retaining the authority to hire and fire the individuals performing indicates an employee performs the work.
+An independent contractor has a degree of control over when the work is to be accomplished and is not subject to be discharged by the hiring entity because of the method he chooses to perform the job.
+Naturally, an independent contractor’s services may be terminated if the services rendered do not meet contractual requirements)

-All factors may be considered and no one factor alone determines whether a person will be considered an employee under the WCL.
+All factors may be considered, and no one factor alone determines whether a person will be regarded as an employee under the WCL.